-The Trust is required to comply with certain financial covenants in respect of its borrowings facilities.
+The Trust is required to comply with certain financial covenants in respect of its debt facilities.
 The major financial covenants are summarised as follows:

-- a) Earning before Interest, Taxes, Depreciation and Amortisation (EBITDA) to gross interest expense excluding gains or losses from mark to market - not less than 1.3 times - b) Loan to Value Ratio (LVR) (debt to latest property value)

-- not exceed 50%
+- a) Earnings Before Interest, Taxes, Depreciation and Amortisation (EBITDA) to gross interest expense excluding gains or losses from mark to market: - not less than 1.3 times - b) Loan to Value Ratio (LVR) (debt to latest property value): - not exceed 50%

+At and during the year ended 30 June 2012, the Trust was in compliance with all the above financial covenants.
 From September 2010 through to 30 June 2011, the Trust was in compliance with all the above financial covenants.
-From 1 July 2010 to August 2010, the Trust was in compliance with the financial covenants of the previous facility.
+From 1 July 2010 to August 2010, the trust was in compliance with the financial covenants of the previous facility.

-30 Jun 11 \$'000 30 Jun 10 \$'000
+30 Jun 12 \$'000 30 Jun 11 \$'000

-NOTE 23 INTEREST BEARING LIABILITIES, INTEREST AND DERIVATIVE CASH FLOW V MATURITY PROFILE
+NOTE 23 INTEREST BEARING LIABILITIES, INTEREST AND DERIVATIVE CASH FLOW MATURIT Y PROFILE

 Interest bearing liabilities and interest

 Maturity profile of the principal amounts of current and non current interest bearing liabilities (refer Note 9) together with the aggregate future estimated interest thereon is set out below:

-Due within one year 3,890 2,239
+Due within one year 6,272 3,890

-Due between one and five years 89,675 47,738
+Due between one and five years 193,680 89,675

-Due after five years -
+Due after five years

-93,565 49,977
+199,952 93,565

 Derivatives

 Estimated cashflows in respect of interest rate swaps set out below:

-Due within one year 780 333
+Due within one year 3,649 780

-Due between one and five years 2,175 1,449
+Due between one and five years Due after five years 7,590 2,175 157

+Due alter live years

+11,239 3,112

+NOTE 24 LEASE RECEIVABLES

+Operating lease receivables

+The property owned by the Trust is leased to third party retailers under operating leases at 30 June 2012.

+Lease terms vary between retailers and some leases include percentage rental payments based on sales revo enue.

+Future minimum rental revenues under non-cancellable operating leases at 30 June 2012 are as follows:

+Due within one year 31,518 28,874

+Due between one and five years 105,851 57,575

-Due after five years 157 733
+Due greater than five years 57,481 26,082

-3,112 2,515
+194,850 112,531